0xbuidlman/VVVV.Projector.Calibration/Readme.md

 # Introduction
 Methods and tutorials for projection mapping 3D objects where a physical mesh of the object is available.
-In the tutorials we use ReconstructMe to create a mesh using a kinect to 3D scan a scene (http://reconstructme.net).
+It basically allows to retrieve the extrinsics and instrinsics parameters of a projector based on manually defined correspondences between the 3D scene (3D world points) and the projection space of the projector (2D points).

+See also the [contribution page](http://vvvv.org/contribution/vvvv.tutorials.mapping.3d) of this tool for the DX11 version.

 # Methods present